Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 ### When is CPME available?

 There is no time restriction set, in general CPME (both GUI and API) is available 24 hours a day, however there can be short (several minutes) intervals when instance for new snapshot is starting and request return error, in that case users have to repeat the request.
-Unfortunatelly sometimes we can have also unexpected downtimes – CPME does not have the same level of monitoring and support as our main Risk systems.
+Unfortunately sometimes we can have also unexpected downtimes – CPME does not have the same level of monitoring and support as our main Risk systems.

 ### When is end-of-day or start-of-day snapshot available?